Why 6 INC 5000 Companies Went Remote

 Tools used include Flowdock, a real-time chat system, and Yammer, a messaging system, and Google Hangouts for video conferencing.
 They also use a tool called Rabb.it that allows multiple team members to view streaming video at the same time.
 Parse.ly also uses the GitHub development platform and email regularly.

 Flowdock is a chat and workspace tool that integrates extremely well with GitHub and provides voice and video chats along with color-coded threads to keep conversations organized and easy to follow.
 It does an excellent job of supporting focused, collaborative discussion among virtual teams.
 Github is a powerful software development platform for hosting code, reviewing code, building software, and managing projects.
-Rabbit is a newer tool that offers video conferencing and the ability for multiple people to watch a streaming video at the same time, something that most videoconferencing tools do not yet support.
+Rabbit is a newer tool that offers video conferencing and the ability for multiple people to watch a streaming video at the same time, something that most video conferencing tools do not yet support.

 Parse.ly does hold regular team retreats sometimes called “workcations” where a relaxed, vacation-like backdrop is chosen and fun activities are included in the retreats.
 They also hold monthly online “Town Halls” to keep all the employees in sync with projects, changes, etc.

 Acceleration Partners, founded by Robert Glazer, specializes in providing digital marketing services with a revenue range between $10M and $20M.
 They were founded in 2007 and have their headquarters in Needham, Massachusetts.
-They have also have hub locations in New York, Chicago, and San Francisco.
+They also have hub locations in New York, Chicago, and San Francisco.
 This is the fourth year for Acceleration Partners to rank in the INC 5000 list.
 Their Glassdoor rating, based on 63 reviews, is 4.9/5.

 Acceleration Partners feel that what has set them apart from other companies like them is their “flexible, remote, performance-oriented work culture” which has been key to their culture from the start.
 They remain 100% remote.
 Acceleration Partners emphasize, among other things, autonomy, accountability, and the value of hours away from work.
 They also have the best staff to client ratio in their industry.
-It is interesting to note that all their positions are listed as remote/work from home positions within driving distance of one of their hub locations.
+It is interesting to note that all their positions are listed as remote/work from home jobs within driving distance of one of their hub locations.
 Preferred communication tools include Basecamp, Asana, Skype, Zoom, and email.
 Feedback (going both ways) is accomplished using Tinypulse.
 They use Harvest for time tracking and measure productivity through the results delivered to clients and Google Docs for collaboration.

 Basecamp is an outstanding organization tool that combines communication, project planning, and client tracking all one place, or, as Basecamp refers to it, a “central source of truth.”
 By centralizing this information, it allows remote employees to be more self-sufficient, reduces the need for meetings, and increases overall efficiency.
-Asana is project management tool that many companies, such as Allstate and Airbnb, have been turning to organize and track the progress of project.
+Asana is a project management tool that many companies, such as Allstate and Airbnb, have been turning to organize and track the progress of projects.
 It also provides an inbox that only has messages related to the projects, not the usual tidal wave of unrelated email.
 Zoom is a popular video and web conferencing tool that supports meetings, webinars, screen sharing, collaboration-enabled conference rooms, and business IM features.
 Zoom users include major companies such as Uber and Pandora.

-Seeking feedback from employees can be problematic because many will fear that their comments of opinions will be traced back to them.
+Seeking feedback from employees can be problematic because many will fear that their comments or opinions will be traced back to them.
 Tinypulse is used by many large companies, including Airbnb, as a means of providing completely anonymous feedback.
 This tool provides quantifiable, actionable measures of a company’s culture.
 It also allows employees to recognize their peers for outstanding work and its machine learning algorithms can quickly alert company leaders when there are disturbing trends in the data.

 Harvest provides a myriad of services, including online time tracking, invoicing, expense tracking, and reporting.
 Their detailed reports allow users to track not only hours and what projects those hours are being spent on but also track employee work capacity so that burnout can be prevented.
 Harvest also provides mobile apps so that it can be used anywhere a remote employee might be working, which is ideal for remote employees.